adobe/stock-api-libphp/README.md

     * Search returns the `asset's identifier` in the id field.
     * Get an `access token` for the user.
     * Call various License APIs using params like content id ,license state, purchase state, locale to perform these        operations.
+    * Call `downloadAssetUrl` to fetch the URL of the asset if it is already licensed or `downloadAssetRequest` to fetch the guzzle request object that contains url of the asset that can be downloaded by hitting request or `downloadAssetStream` to get the Image Buffer.

 #### Instantiation
 You can construct the object of this class with below arguments -